 The econometric model relates the size of the automobile fleet and truck fleet to the disposable income in the State, the relative price of new autos and light trucks, the level of unemployment, the size of the driving age population, historical rates of vehicle scrappage, construction employment in the State, and a measure of consumer sentiment.
 The long-range economic data used in the model are based on the projections published by IHS Global Insight, Inc., as well as the State of Wisconsin Department of Revenue.

-Table V-7 summarizes projected Registration Fee revenues pursuant to Section 341.25, Wisconsin Statutes, until fiscal year 2025.
-These projections were completed by DOT in October 2015.
-The percentage change from actual registration fees for the 2014-15 fiscal year to the projected registration fees for fiscal year 2016 is an increase of 3.0%.
+Table V-7 summarizes projected Registration Fee revenues pursuant to Section 341.25, Wisconsin Statutes, until fiscal year 2027.
+These projections were completed by DOT in October 2016.

 PROJECTED REGISTRATION FEE REVENUES (Amounts in Millions)